Regional Economic Integration of Laos into ASEAN, Trade and Entrepreneurship Development (RELATED)

 Lead executing agency: Ministry of Planning and Investment; Ministry of Industry and Commerce, Lao National Chamber of Commerce and Industry

 The creation of the ASEAN Economic Community (AEC) in 2015 marked a milestone in regional economic integration in Southeast Asia.
 The AEC has since established a highly integrated market consisting of 625 million consumers with a combined purchasing power of USD 2.3 trillion.
-For a small, landlocked country like Laos, the ASEAN market and production base offers great economic potential by opening up more opportunities to participate in regional value chains.
-Indeed, ASEAN Member States already account for more than half of Laos’ total foreign trade.
+For a small, landlocked country like Laos, the ASEAN market and production base offers great economic potential by opening up more opportunities to access regional markets and value chains.

 However, the new AEC-driven opportunities go hand-in-hand with a number of challenges for the country’s public and private sectors.
-The Lao Government, for instance, is tasked with implementing the regulatory and procedural changes required to bring the country into line with ASEAN agreements.
-Besides extensive technical knowledge, this necessitates the continuous coordination of government actors from many different sectors and agencies.
+The Lao Government, for instance, is tasked with implementing the regulatory and procedural changes required to bring the country in line with ASEAN agreements.
+Beside extensive technical knowledge, the continuous coordination of government actors from many different sectors and agencies is also a necessity.

 Meanwhile, the business sector has to cope with increasing trade liberalisation and stiffer competition from more advanced ASEAN economies.
 At present, Laos’ main exports are energy and mineral resources, both of which are comparatively capital-intensive and have limited effects on local employment.
 The vast majority of Lao businesses are small and medium-sized enterprises (SMEs).
 Strengthening SME development would therefore enable Laos to integrate more inclusively and sustainably into the AEC.